Brooks County DUI Court Process

 If a plea agreement cannot be reached, your case will proceed to trial.

-- Jury vs. Bench Trial: You have the right to choose between a jury trial (where a panel of citizens decides your guilt or innocence) and a bench trial (where the judge makes the decision).
-Your attorney can advise you on which option is best suited for your case.
+- Jury vs. Bench Trial: You have the right to a jury trial, where a panel of your peers will decide your guilt or innocence.
+You can also opt for a bench trial, where the judge alone makes the decision.
+Your attorney can advise you on which option is best for your case.

-- What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you:
+- What the Prosecution Must Prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were driving or in actual physical control of a vehicle while:

 First Offense

-- License Suspension: Minimum 12 months (limited permit may be available under certain circumstances)
+- License Suspension: Minimum of 12 months.
+A limited driving permit may be available under certain conditions.

 - Other Requirements: